OpenCyphal/pycyphal/CONTRIBUTING.rst

 The cache can be invalidated manually by removing the output directories.
 It is also invalidated automatically when ``clean.sh`` or ``test.sh`` are executed.

+On GNU/Linux, the amount of memory available for the test process is artificially limited to a few gibibytes to catch possible memory hogs (like https://github.com/UAVCAN/pydsdl/issues/23 ).
+See ``conftest.py` for details.

 Debugging
 ---------